 Nativität Around the World: A Comparison of Traditions

 Spain showcases its unique twist through the “Caga Tió,” a log that “poops” gifts for children on Christmas Eve.
-This playful tradition adds an element of surprise to holiday festivities.
+This playful tradition adds an element of surprise to holiday festivities and is especially popular in Catalonia.

 These varied customs illustrate how Nativität transcends borders while still uniting people in shared joy and reverence during the holiday season.
 Each culture brings its unique flair to this cherished celebration.